GavinatorK/MLOps-Kubeflow-Sagemaker/README.md

 `chmod 400 ~/Downloads/eventengine-test-kubeflow.pem`

-Get the "instance-ip" for your new EC2 instance from the EC2 page on the AWS console, then run the ssh command as shown below:
+Get the "instance-ip", the public ip or public DNS for your new EC2 instance from the EC2 page on the AWS console, then run the ssh command as shown below:

 ssh -i <path-to-pem> ubuntu@instance-ip